mna/0value/posts/about Go logging.md

 var LogFunc func(string, ...interface{}) = log.Printf
 ```

 And setting it to `nil` can be used to disable logging for this package.
-This doesn't enforce a coupling with any specific package and is already widely supported by existing loggers.
+This doesn't enforce a coupling with any specific external package and is already widely supported by existing loggers.
 To paraphrase Mr Carmack, sometimes, the elegant abstraction is just a function.

 I don't think a reusable package should worry about the level of logging, it should either log something clearly important (e.g. the `http.Server` logs panics in a handler) or not log at all.
-Let the caller of the package worry about which level this should be logged to (e.g. pass in `seelog.Debugf` or a `glog.Infof`).
+Let the caller of the package worry about which level this should be logged to (e.g. pass in `seelog.Debugf` or `glog.Infof`).

 Similarly, the package should not worry about the formatting and the "backend" of the logger.
 Again, it's up to the caller to provide the method from a properly configured logger that will take care of rendering the logged message as desired, be it JSON in a file or plain text to some logging-as-a-service platform.